airbus-seclab/android_emuroot/README.md

 AVDs with a lot of options.
 Among them: `-qemu -s` (shorthang for `-qemu -gdb tcp::1234`) which opens a GDB server on TCP port 1234.

-*Use it to get a GDB server available.*
+*Use this option to get a GDB server available.*

 Here is an simple example of [emulator](https://developer.android.com/studio/run/emulator-commandline)'s usage: